 Web-Based Proxies

-The third type, web-based proxies, are an old outdated technology that are mostly utilized for surfing in incognito.
+The third type, web-based proxies, is an outdated technology that is mostly utilized for surfing incognito.
 However, be mindful of the risks of using free proxies.
-Just because you don’t give your credit card info upfront doesn’t mean you aren’t paying in another way.
+Just because you don’t give your credit card information upfront doesn’t mean you aren’t paying in another way.

 Fixed or Changing IP Address